sacaaa/digital-signature-based-rsa/README.md

 ## Important
 The larger the number of bits you specify when calling the program from the command line, the longer the program takes to calculate!

-If the length of the message to be encrypted exceeds the length of the modulus, then the RSA algorithm will not properly encrypt the message, and you will encounter a `ValueError`.
+If the length of the message to be generated exceeds the length of the modulus, then the RSA algorithm will not properly generate the message, and you will encounter a `ValueError`.
 In this case, increase the bit size of the prime numbers when calling the program from the command line.